HenrikSamuelsson/reading-introduction-to-computer-organization-arm-ed/README.md

 ## Abbreviations

-List of abbreviators used in the book.
+List of abbreviations used in the book.

+*CMOS*&#x2003;complementary metal-oxide semiconductor
 *ISA*&#x2003;instruction set architecture

 ## Introduction